openshift/machine-config-operator/docs/Update-SSHKeys.md

       users:
       - name: core
         sshAuthorizedKeys:
-        - ssh rsa ABC123....
+        - ssh-rsa ABC123....
-        - ssh rsa XYZ7890....
+        - ssh-ed25519 XYZ7890....
+        - ecdsa-sha2-nistp256 AAAAE2....

  ```
  ## Common MachineConfig Pitfalls
  - Assuming that the name of the file is the name of the MachineConfig: If you choose to modify one of your existing MachineConfigs, do not forget to change the `metadata: name:` field.

  - Thinking that you will retain an old SSH key when you apply an SSH update: New SSH updates completely overwrite existing keys.
 If you would like to add an additional SSH key and retain the current SSH Key, you must add *both* the old and new SSH keys into the new MachineConfig.